Daniel15/Website/README.md

 As it's just for my personal use, I haven't put too much work into polishing the blog administration section.

 The database schema is in the schema.sql file.
-Blog administration is at /blogadmin.
-The default username and password are "admin" and "p@ssw0rd" respectively.
-To change the password, go to /account/hash?password=your_new_password (where your_new_password is the password you want) to get a hash, and then copy this into the application/config/auth.php file.
-You should also change the hash key for maximum security.
+Blog administration is at /blog/admin.
+The default username and password are "example" and "password" respectively.
+To change the password, SHA1 has the password you want to use, and then modify Authentication.config.

 Licence
 =======